jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Human Biology is Out, Technology is In

 The Boston Symphony had a problem.
-There was a lot of men in their ranks.
-There were plenty of talented female musicians auditioning for new parts and challenging for better seats in the orcachstra, yet not many were making the cut.
+There was a lot of men in their orchestra and no one knew why.
+There were plenty of talented female musicians auditioning for seats, yet not many were making the cut.
+The auditions were already blind, so the symphony asked musicians to take off their shoes before auditioning.

-The auditions were already blind.
-But it wasn't until the musicians removed their shoes that females started getting their fair due.
-Evolution was happy because evolution is a tailor.
-It's mission is finding the best adaptation for the problems of a given environment.
-Anything else that gets in the way, like gender, is all noise.
+Voilà!
+Within a few years females got their fair due.
+Evolution gave a standing ovation.
+After all, anything else that gets in the way of the best solution, like gender, is all noise.

 Finding the perfect biological adaptation takes a long time.
 Since organic lifeforms are physically attached to their adaptations, the genetic mutations needed to create new characteristics takes millions of years.
 But while biological evolution is slow, at least it's inevitable.
 Genetic mutations happen involuntarily during procreation, so biological innovation is automatic with no interference possible.

-There are no stepmothers telling in the biological evolution of Life.
+There are no stepmothers in the biological evolution of Life.

 We humans can't evolve biologically.
 If we did, then their might be a difference between male and female musicians.
 But, it's not our genes that change when learning a adaptation like a violin or piano.
 Instead, we adapt our psychology to incorprate a new tool into our list of traits.